11 / 01 / 2016

 This is also affected by the time of framework surrounding the installation, so if you were looking to provide the maximum performance time, thermally insulated framework would be required.
 Alternatively, framework-free silicone-jointed systems would usually last around 60 minutes, which could make all the difference.

 4. Has the glass been through the appropriate safety tests?

 The product can’t be given a rating without first being put through all of the appropriate tests.
 Glass will usually be subjected to hot flames and smoke, as well as the thermal shock of water from a fire hose in order to record how much heat and pressure it can withstand in the event of a real fire.

 As standard glass will usually break under temperatures of around 250° F, it’s crucial to ensure that the fire-rated glass installed can withstand temperatures of up to 1700° F.

 5. Ensure that the glass has been fitted by an expert

 It goes without saying that fire-rated glass doors and screens should ALWAYS be fitted by a professional.
 Under no circumstances should this be a DIY job, as it’s never a good idea to try and skip the costs where safety is concerned.
 Having a specialist install the systems will give the glass the best chances of staying in its protective position in the event of the fire and prevent the passage of smoke and flames as it should.

 Here at Office Blinds and Glazing Ltd, all of our installations are fully tested and backed up by relevant BS4856 approval and certification.
-To find out more about our glass fire screens and fire rated doors, click here.
+To find out more about our glass fire screens and fire-rated doors.
 Or, contact us if you have an enquiry.